daniel-frey/py_data_structures_and_algorithms/data_structures/linked_list/README.md

 * ```.insertBefore(value, newVal)``` which add a new node with the given newValue immediately before the first value node
 * ```.insertAfter(value, newVal)``` which add a new node with the given newValue immediately after the first value node

+## New Features Added 4-December Which Extend the LL Class

+* Write a method for the Linked List class which takes a number, ```k```, as a parameter.
+Return the node’s value that is ```k``` from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Testing

 All testing is available via Pytest